 - a mandatory requirement for all young people who have completed Year 10 to participate full-time in education, training or employment, or a combination of these activities, until age 17.

-For the purpose of the National Youth Participation Requirement, education or training will be considered full-time if the provider considers the course to be full-time or if it includes 25 hours per week of formal course requirements.
+For the purpose of the National Youth Participation Requirement, education or training is considered full-time if the provider considers the course to be full-time or if it includes 25 hours per week of formal course requirements.
 Exemptions from the National Youth Participation Requirement will continue in line with existing state and territory practice.
-For further information, see: http://transitions.youth.gov.au
+For further information, see: <https://www.education.gov.au/compact-young-australians>

 Information on changes to schooling structures over time is also available in the Explanatory Notes.